Skip to main content

 Up next

-Single Responsibility Principle (SRP) in Java
+Liskov Substitution Principle (LSP) in Java